Consensys/doc.gnark/docs/Tutorials/eddsa.md

 !!!tip "Debugging"
-    You can print values using `cs.Println` that behaves like `fmt.Println`, except it will output the values at proving time (for instance when they are known).
+    You can print values using `cs.Println` that behaves like `fmt.Println`, except it will output the values at proving time (when they are solved).

     ```go
     cs.Println("A.X", pubKey.A.X)